google/or-tools/ortools/sat/doc/solver.md

 Sometimes, one can decide that the current solution is good enough.
 In this section, we will take the previous model, but only ask for the first 5 solutions of the model.

 ### Python code

+Stopping search is performed by calling CpSolverSolutionCallback.StopSearch() when called on a solution.

 ```python
 """Code sample that solves a model and displays a small number of solutions."""